Some of the links on this website are affiliate links. This means that I may receive a small payment if you click on them.

 Christmas has officially started for me!
 My Christmas shopping has started and I’m already stockpiling food for the big day.
 The other day I spent most of the morning singing Mistletoe and Wine.

 As much as I love Christmas, the thought of it does make me sweat a little.
 It’s a lot of expenditure crammed into a very short period of time and that is not my default state.
 However, I do enjoy ensuring that with have a frugal Christmas, that has all the same fun and happiness without the overwhelming credit card bill in January.

-There are many ways to keep the costs down and continue the frugal lifestyle at Christmas and I have tried several with varying success.
+There are many ways to keep the costs down at Christmas and I have tried several with varying success.
 For me, there are a few strategies that give me good results.
 Here are my top tips for a very merry frugal Christmas:

 Can’t read it now?
 Pin for later!

 Agree who you are buying gifts for

 Since becoming a parent, most of my friends have started becoming parents too.
 Before we had kids we would buy several of our friends gifts for Christmas and we really enjoyed it.
 But as our families have grown, so has the pressure on our Christmas budgets too.

 A year or so ago I agreed with my sister that we would only do token gifts for each other at Christmas.
 This really helped our finances and took the pressure off hunting for the perfect gift.
 We just kept our money and spent it on ourselves.

 This year I spoke to my friends with small children and either agreed to just do presents for the kids or not to bother at all.
 For many of us this means that we have more money to spend on our own family needs rather than conforming to the pressure of gift giving at Christmas.

 A couple of years ago, when I was on maternity leave with my first, I had a bit of a brainwave about Christmas gifts.
 For the kids that I had to buy for, I decided to bulk buy smaller gifts and package them up into a stocking.